World Languages and Cultures

 Brian Chávez Bolaños, SLHC 2020

-BCB: My time at CSUMB helped me significantly to prepare for my career.
-First, I acquired even more linguistic and literature knowledge, which has helped me to be confident while teaching.
+My time at CSUMB helped me significantly to prepare for my career.
+First, I acquired more knowledge of Spanish linguistics and literature, which has helped me to be confident while teaching.
 For instance, in SPAN 395: Spanish Applied Linguistics, I learned about essential elements of Spanish linguistics such as second language acquisition, the teaching and learning of languages, pragmatics, and sociolinguistic variation.
 In general, the main focus was on teaching Spanish as a second language, since most of the students will be dedicated to education.
 Personally, this class trained me to be a Spanish professor, since the lessons, workshops, papers, and discussions related the linguistic theories of learning a second language to real-life situations.
-Now, I can apply the theories and strategies of acquiring a language in my courses as a TA.